machinelearningZH/simply-simplify-language-glossarizer/README.md

 uv sync
 ```

-The app uses OpenAI LLM API.
+The app uses the OpenAI LLM API.
 You need to create an API key and save it to an `.env` file.
 At the moment, the app assumes that your key is saved to `.env_example`.

 ## Running the App